MichaelSchwab/iota-commandline-wallet/README.md

 `npm install nedb`

+Setup:

 Now you need to edit the configuration file to enter your seed and the URL of the IOTA full node you want to use.
+For suggestions which node to use see: http://iotasupport.com/lightwallet.shtml

 See the contents of the file: iota-wallet-config.js Please take the time to read all comments in the file to fully understand what you are doing!